 If you’re an indie artist wanting to make your way in the music scene, first of all, its best to understand ‘what is indie music’?
 Then, you must consider what kind of artist you want to be, how far you want to go and whether you need help or do it all yourself.
-It’s worth discussing these points from the start, a clear direction and objective will focus your approach and hopefully lead to your success.
+It’s worth discussing these points from the start, as a clear direction and objective will focus your approach and hopefully lead to your success.
 The answers to each of these questions will ultimately bring you to the decision of Indie vs major commercial record labels; which is right for you?
 In this article, we’re going to break down what is indie music and what is involved in self-releasing.
 Here is a step-by-step guide to making it as an indie artist.

 So, what does indie music mean?
 Well, the term indie is just short for independent.

-Majors are the old dogs of the business, they’ve been operating for over half a century and have produced some of the most successful artists of all time.
-They have a lot of power and influence; they often operate with their own distribution companies and can offer significant financial backing to artists.
+Majors are the old dogs of the business, who have been operating for over half a century and have produced some of the most successful artists of all time.
+They have a lot of power and influence, and often operate with their own distribution companies.
+These labels can also offer significant financial backing to artists.
 Majors are global companies, and generally more commercially motivated.
 The Warner Music Group, Sony Music Group and The Universal Music Group are widely known as the three major labels worldwide.
 Major labels tend to produce popular music that is radio-friendly, and positioned for commercial success.
 If you’re interested in this approach, check out our top tips for getting signed.

 Indies are the new dogs in the industry.
 They are far more savvy in terms of adapting to changing cultural climates.
 Indie labels can’t offer the same financial assistance or large-scale opportunities that the majors can, but the focus is solely on the music.
 They offer more nurturing guidance for their artists than the majors, leaving creative freedom with the artist.
-In the past, indie labels have been key players in the evolution of alternative music sub-cultural movements such as punk and grunge.
-Many indie music genres are exceedingly popular with many indie-pop artists and indie rock artists doing really well.
+In the past, indie labels have been key players in the evolution of alternative music sub-cultural movements such as alternative rock, punk and grunge.
+Many indie music genres are exceedingly popular, with many indie-pop artists and indie rock artists doing really well.
 Even in our ones to watch for 2019, there was a clear majority of indie artists over those signed to a major label.
 If you’re looking for fresh cool indie music or some new independent music songs, that would be a good place to start.

 If you’re not sure which label to target, have a look at who your main influences are signed to.
 That’s always a great place to start.